Higher NDC Ambition through Collaborative Climate Action

 Participants then asked around 10 questions in a Q&A session, to which the speakers responded.

-A recording of the full webinar is available below:
+A recording of the full event is available below: